Strategic Partnership Seeks to Disrupt Flexographic Printing Industry

 Compared with AM Screening

-Bellissima DM Screening uses specially shaped dots that like an AM screen minimizes problems with dot gain variation and is easy to control on press.
-However, unlike an AM screen, it does not suffer from problems such as highlight dot loss, moiré or lack of image detail.
+Bellissima DM Screening uses specially shaped dots that, like an AM screen, minimize problems with dot gain variation and are easy to control on press.
+However, unlike an AM screen, Bellissima DMS does not suffer from problems such as highlight dot loss, moiré or lack of image detail.

 Compared with FM Screening

 Like an FM screen, Bellissima DM Screening produces a stunning level of image detail, equivalent to 350-450 lpi for offset printers.
-However, unlike an FM screen, it does not suffer from problems such as noisy flat screen tints and variability on plate and press.
+However, unlike an FM screen, Bellissima DMS does not suffer from problems such as noisy flat screen tints and variability on plate and press.

 Compared with XM (hybrid) Screening

-Bellissima DM Screening precisely controls the size of its highlight and shadow dots which like an XM screen allows it to retain a full tone range of 0-100%.
-However, unlike an XM screen, it does not suffer from problems such as moiré, or noisy flat tints and color shifts with misregistration.
+Bellissima DM Screening precisely controls the size of its highlight and shadow dots which, like an XM screen, enables retention of a full tone range of 0-100%.
+However, unlike an XM screen, Bellissima DMS does not suffer from problems such as moiré, or noisy flat tints and color shifts with misregistration.

 Bellissima, DM Screening and DMS are trademarks of Hamillroad Software Limited.

 All other names are trademarks of their respective organisations.